lionelmace/roks-airgapped-vpn/README.md

 * VPC with 3 subnets without any Public Gateway
 * ROKS cluster with public service endpoint disable et outbound protect traffic enabled
 * VPN with automatically generated .ovpn to be able to connect to the OpenShift Console
+* Monitoring Service with VPE endpoints connected to the cluster.
 * ODF can also be installed

 ## Resources